Adam-Vandervorst/PyBHV/README.md

 Make sure you have a recent Python version, 3.10 is recommended.

 `pip install bhv`

+If you want a specific definition of "hyper" (the default is 8192) you can specify that as follows:

+`DIMENSION=512 pip install bhv` Note, use multiples of 512 and preferably powers of 2.

 If you only want to work with plain Python, you're good to go with `from bhv.vanilla VanillaBHV as BHV`.